taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Iúna: **"Really?
 From where?"**

-Dr. Kauffmann: **"Los Angelos.
+Dr. Kauffmann: **"Los Angeles.
 A police raid last night turned into a fire that's spread halfway up the coast of California.
 It's so big it's blowing over the mountains into Arizona..."**

 Dr. Kauffmann: **"Apparently the targets panicked and tried to destroy the evidence...and the suburbs are just *filled* with [plastic furniture, which are basically *solid* petroleum](https://youtu.be/aDNPhq5ggoE), and it all just hit a flash point...I'm sorry...do you know anyone over there?"**